abbeygirl/nzedb/Database-Administration.md

 ## Database Administration for nZEDb

-A simple list of database SQL statements cut & paste ready.
+Miscellaneous SQL statements that you may find useful, cut & paste ready.

-If you don't know what you're doing, make backups first.

 ## Check progress while populating guid in releases table
 * mysql> SELECT count(*) from releases where nzb_guid is null and nzbstatus = 1;

 ## Request-ID lookups
 _Count_